heidtJJ/Pascal-Compiler/README.md

         declared in its header, with the correct sequence of types<br>
    5.4.
 Functions are not allowed to update the value of nonlocal objects (via assignment statements)<br>

-6. Semantic rules for Procedures
+6. Semantic rules for Procedures<br>
    6.1.
 Procedure calls do not return values<br>
    6.2.
 Procedures must accept exactly the same number of arguments as is
         declared in its header, with the correct sequence of types<br>